 Mark has worked on large municipal bankruptcies, including the San Bernardino and Detroit Chapter 9 bankruptcies and the ongoing Puerto Rico bankruptcy under PROMESA.
 Mark’s bond recovery work included the exercise of equitable and statutory remedies, including mandamus relief, as well as complex workouts and settlement negotiations.

 Mark’s distressed credit work extends into commercial litigation and bankruptcy matters.
 He has represented clients in complex contractual disputes, Chapter 11 bankruptcies, complex commercial fraud cases, partnership disputes, and healthcare regulatory matters.

 Mark’s intellectual property work has included patent, trademark, and copyright infringement matters, intellectual property licensing, anti-counterfeiting litigation and seizures, and domain name disputes.

 Prior to law school, Mark worked as a mechanical engineer for several years.
-He designed and built industrial production machinery, track and field and weight-lifting equipment, and theatrical scenery.
+He designed and built industrial production machinery, track and field and strength-training equipment, and theatrical scenery.
 He also taught a first-year design course at Columbia University School of Engineering.

 Publications, Presentations & Recognitions